kianzohoury/auralflow/README.md

     """Computes KL term using the closed form expression.

     KL term is defined as := D_KL(P||Q), where P is the modeled distribution, and Q is a standard normal N(0, 1).
-The term is combined with the reconstruction loss.
+The term should be combined with a reconstruction loss.
     """
 ```